htdebeer/pandocomatic/index.md

 ```

 Sure, when I write about history, the [CSL](http://citationstyles.org/)
-file and bibliography changes.
+file and bibliography change.
 And I do not need the `--mathjax` option
 like I do when I am writing about mathematics education.
 Still, all
 these invocations are quite similar.